Species Guides

 Tuna don't mess around.
 They hit fast, run hard, and test your drag every time.
 You'll want medium to heavy spinning or conventional gear, braided line, and a solid leader.
 The bite dictates the method, but here's what works most often:

-• Trolling: Cover water fast.
+- Trolling: Cover water fast.
 Use skirted lures, feathers, or rigged ballyhoo.
 Tuna love the flash and movement.

-• Live Bait: Pilchards, threadfin, or goggle eyes on a circle hook.
+- Live Bait: Pilchards, threadfin, or goggle eyes on a circle hook.
 Let them swim naturally and wait for the thump.

-• Vertical Jigging: Drop a metal jig and work it with sharp, erratic jerks.
+- Vertical Jigging: Drop a metal jig and work it with sharp, erratic jerks.
 Tuna will slam it on the fall or the rise.

-• Chunking: Cut bait scattered behind the boat creates a scent trail.
+- Chunking: Cut bait scattered behind the boat creates a scent trail.
 Pair it with a weighted hook and let the current do the work.

 If you don't have your own boat, a charter's the fastest way to get on fish.
 Local captains run these waters daily.
 They know the currents, the drop-offs, and where the bait's been holding.
 They'll bring the tackle, the bait, and the knowledge you'd spend years learning on your own.

 Running your own boat?
 Make sure you've got navigation tools, safety equipment, and a working VHF.
-Weather in Miami offshore fishing changes fast out here, and the Gulf Stream doesn't forgive mistakes.
-File a float plan and check conditions before you shove off.
+Weather offshore changes fast out here, and the Gulf Stream doesn't forgive mistakes.

 Florida manages tuna carefully, and the regulations shift depending on species and size.
-Blackfin tuna have bag limits.
-So do skipjack and bonito.
-You'll need to confirm the current rules through the Florida Fish and Wildlife Conservation Commission before you keep anything.
+Blackfin, skipjack, and bonito all have bag limits.
+You'll need to confirm the current rules through the Florida Fish and Wildlife Conservation Commission before you keep anything, and don't keep more than you can eat or give away.

 Mistakes That Cost You Fish